US and Israel launch a major attack on Iran and Trump urges Iranians to 'take over your government'

 Iran had hoped to avert a war, but maintains it has the right to enrich uranium and does not want to discuss other issues, like its long-range missile program or support for armed groups like Hamas and Hezbollah.

-The strikes could also have a huge impact on global markets, particularly if Iran is able to make the Strait of Hormuz unsafe for commercial traffic.
+The strikes could rattle global markets, particularly if Iran is able to make the Strait of Hormuz unsafe for commercial traffic.
 More than 14 million barrels per day of oil passed through the strait in 2025, about a third of total worldwide oil exports transported by sea.

 Strikes hit targets across Iran